 II.
 Finishing Salt for seasoning fish, meat, namul and for dipping

-Before I really got into cooking for the last 10 years, I never realized what a big different salt makes in your cooking – for certain types of dishes.
+Before I got into cooking for the last 10 years, I never realized what a big difference salt makes in your cooking – for certain types of dishes.

 Topanyeom or Premium quality Cheonilyeom is best for seasoning fish and steak – especially for grilling.
 I also use it on simply seasoned dishes like Sukju namul made with just salt and sesame oil.
 Anytime you have a recipe where the seasoning is very minimal and salt is one of the main seasonings, using a premium quality salt makes all the difference.

 Roasted or Sauteed Salt (Gueun Sogeum or Bokkeun Sogeum) – best to use in dipping salt + sesame oil for samgyeopsal gui (삼겹살 구이), roseu gui (로스구이), baeksuk (백숙), non-marinated grilled meats and seasoning beef soup (gogiguk)

 II.
 Salt for everyday recipes (other than kimchi and grilled proteins)

 For most of the dishes where salt is used in small amounts and is just a small part of the recipe, regular fine sea salt like Trader Joe’s/Mortons/Diamond Cyrstal and other sea salts are all fine to use.
 Examples of such recipes are where I don’t specify Korean sea salt but just say ‘sea salt’.
 You can also use any type of fine table salt as long as it doesn’t involve pickling or brining.

 Korean Chili Salt by Kimchimari – I created this salt to as both a finishing salt and also to make simple salads like Cucumber or Radish Muchim or make Kimchi like dishes lwith any veggies you want to try!
 You can read more about all of my salts and get more recipes at Launch of KIMCHIMARI SALT BLENDS!